Code-Institute-Submissions/ksagep-Forth-milestone-project-MaquetteBlog_JanResub/README.md

 - try to use admin site without permission (the users have not permission to use the admin site):
 ![My picture](assets/images/without_permission.jpg)

+## Bugs and unsolved challenges

+I created 'Delete' and 'Update' buttons under each comment but I could not link these buttons to the comments.

 ## Testing